 The second train option makes several stops on the journey from London to Stoke, so it takes much longer—three hours, or twice the amount of time.
 In return, it's offered at a much more affordable price.
 The train starts at roughly $10, only slightly more expensive than the bus and with almost one hour less of travel time.

-Whether you select the express train or the local train, they all depart from Euston Station, which is adjacent to St Pancras Station.
+Whether you select the express train or the local train, they all depart from Euston Station, which is adjacent to St Pancras International station.
 The Stoke-on-Trent train station is located on the outskirts of Hanley, and you'll likely need to take a cab or other means of transport to get to your final destination.

 How Long Does It Take to Drive?